eshohet/doodle-jump-machine-learning/README.md

 In order to modify the game's logic, see scripts/GameLogic.js

 ### Algorithm & Hyperparameters
-To modify our implementaiton of Q Learning, see scripts/QLearning.js
+To modify our implementation of Q Learning, see scripts/QLearning.js

 ### Autosave/load
 Your "brain" object is automatically saved and loaded when the browser closes and opens.